 My replica of A Bar at the Folies Bergere is approaching completion at last.

-I can her the ‘whore‘.
+I call her the ‘whore‘.
 It’s not a slur.
 She probably was, according to historical research, although not in the same sense we recognize today.

 Art historians say the woman at the bar is a real person, known as Suzon, who worked at the Folies-Bergère, a popular nightclub in Paris in the early 1880s.
 By including a dish of oranges in the foreground, Manet identifies the barmaid as a prostitute, for which the Folies-Bergère was well-known, She is represented as both a salesperson and a commodity—something to be purchased along with a drink.

 Today she’s another commodity, a fabulous wearable art scarf!
 Made with love by VIDA and Marie.

 The painting was first exhibited in 1882, at the annual fine arts exhibition in Paris, the Salon.
 Visitors and critics found the composition unsettling.
 The inaccuracy of the barmaid’s reflection, shifted too far to the right, has continued to spark much debate.

 The more one reflects on Manet’s painting, the more difficult it becomes to project a straightforward narrative onto it, and the more conscious and uncertain we become of our position as spectators.